Lllouiselao/Web-Dev-Boot/README.md

 # Web-Dev-Boot
-This is following Udemy Web Development Bootcamp and doing all the toy projects and the YelpCamp Project.
+This Repo is following Udemy Web Development Bootcamp and doing all the toy projects and the YelpCamp Project.
-Learning how to do the foundamental CSS/JS/HTML how to connect with Dom
-         how to use nodeJs with backEnd
+***
+* Several Foundamental Part
+         * HTML ((./HTML)
+         * CSS
+         * Javascript
+         * Dom